Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 19 November 2024 05.27.28 UTC
+- WIB: Selasa, 19 November 2024 06.24.41 UTC
-- WITA: Selasa, 19 November 2024 06.27.28 UTC
+- WITA: Selasa, 19 November 2024 07.24.41 UTC
-- WIT: Selasa, 19 November 2024 07.27.28 UTC
+- WIT: Selasa, 19 November 2024 08.24.41 UTC

 Kutipan Inspiratif:
-"Nature is just enough; but men and women must comprehend and accept her suggestions."
+"A brother may not be a friend, but a friend will always be a brother."

-Kategori: nature
+Kategori: friendship